 Bill Bottomley, the former president of the Women’s Titleholders Golf Association, delivered a lecture on the “Titleholders Tournament and the Beginning of the LPGA” on Wednesday at the Augusta Museum of History.
 The tournament began 75 years ago at Augusta Country Club, and its impact remains as strong as ever.

-The Titleholders began in 1937 as a women’s companian to the famed Master Tournament.
+The Titleholders began in 1937 as a women’s companion to the famed Masters Tournament.
 Because there were few women’s golfers and women’s tournaments at the time, a field of just six amateurs competed, with Patty Berg winning the first of seven Titleholders titles.
 By 1940, the field had tripled.

 The tournament continued to grow in stature and became a “major,” even awarding a light green jacket to the winner.
 Many of the women’s professional greats of the day won a Titleholders event – Mickey Wright, Kathy Whitworth, Babe Zaharias and Louise Suggs.
 Even golf legend Bobby Jones came to the awards ceremony for several years to honor the champion.

 During the tournament’s run, the LPGA was founded in 1950.
 As the new tournament grew roots, the Titleholders continued to thrive.

 In its final year (1966), the event offered a $10,000 purse, making it the richest event on the women’s circuit.
 With its purse, though, came the struggles of sustaining funding, and the event died out in Augusta.

 “We had a tough time financially,” Bottomley said.